soroktree/cityselect/README.md

  -Selected fileds in a form changed by auto submiting hidden button in stimulus controller by dispatching change action in view.

- -Using Turbo frame tag to submit only new adress form instead of whole page
+ -Using Turbo frame tag to submit dynamic new adress form only instead of whole page

 <img src="https://github.com/soroktree/cityselect/blob/main/app/assets/images/cityselect1.png" style="max-width: 100%;">